Other information of potential interest to homeschooled students

 Missouri State Scholarships

-Homeschooled students, like traditionally-schooled students, will be considered for scholarships based on a combination of ACT (or SAT) scores and GPA.
+Homeschooled students will be considered for scholarships based on a combination of ACT (or SAT) scores and GPA.
 Additionally, general scholarship policies apply to scholarships offered to homeschooled students.

 All admitted students may be considered for federal and state financial aid programs under guidelines established by the U.S. Department of Education and the Coordinating Board for Higher Education (CBHE).
 For information on other available financial aid and how to apply, please refer to the Office of Student Financial Aid web page.